Train Street in Hanoi: Complete Guide by Locals 2024

 Adding to the allure of Train Street's narrow passageways and vintage charm, many visitors are drawn to the area not only for its unique urban landscape but also for its proximity to some of the top museums in Hanoi, which showcase the rich history and vibrant culture of Vietnam's capital.

-You might love: Train Travel Vietnam: Complete Guide and Routes in 2024
+You might love: Train Travel Vietnam: Complete Guide and Routes

 3. Entrance Fee at Hanoi Train Street?